Qbject/six-dot-bot/docs/api-reference.md

 #### `PageActivity` Interface

 Read-only properties:
 - `initData`: An object storing raw data retrieved from the database row.
-This should not be confused with Telegram MiniApp's `initData`.
+This should not be confused with Telegram Mini App's `initData`.
 - `schema`: The schema of the current page.
 - `id`: The ID of the page.
 - `editable`: A boolean value indicating whether the page is in edit mode.